indunet/fastproto/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.indunet/fastproto/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.indunet/fastproto/)
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

-FastProto is a protocolized binary serialization & deserialization tool written in Java, which allows developers to customize binary format through annotations.
+FastProto is a protocolized binary serialization & deserialization tool written in Java, which allows users to customize protocol through annotations to decode and encode binary data.
 It solves the problem of cross-language and cross-platform data exchange of Java in a new form, especially suitable for the field of Internet of Things(IoT).

 ## *Features*

 *   Protocolized binary serialization & deserialization
+    *   Support unsigned data type
+    *   Support reverse addressing
-*   Customize binary format through annotations.
+    *   Customize endianness
     *   Support [decoding formula & encoding formula][formula]
-*   Support unsigned data types such as uint8, uint16, uint32 and uint64
 *   Support data [compress and decompress(gzip, deflate)][compression]
-*   Support [protocol version verification][version]
+*   Support [protocol version verification][protocol-version]
-*   Support [data integrity check][integrity]
+*   Support [data integrity check][checksum]
+*   Support data decrypt and encrypt
 *   Built-in [Kafka serializer & deserializer][kafka]
+*   Built-in Netty decoder & encoder

 ## *Under Developing*

-*   Netty decoder & encoder
+*   Performance optimization
+*   Circular reference
+    Arbitrary type array

 ## Compared with ProtoBuf

-Compared with ProtoBuff, FastProto does not have any obvious advantages, it can only be said that FastProto and ProtoBuf solve the same problem in different ways.
-It is recommended to use FastProto in the following scenarios:
+For Java alone, it can be said that the two solve the same problem in different ways.
+In contrast, FastProto is more suitable for the Internet of Things (IoT).
+FastProto is recommended for the following scenarios:

-*   Due to network bandwidth and traffic limitations, smaller serialization results are required
+* Due to bandwidth or traffic limitations, smaller serialization results are required
-*   Unable to unify technical routes between systems, especially for embedded systems
-*   Due to debugging requirements, the serialized result must be human readable
-*   Read & write binary format files
+* Embedded devices use C/C++ programming, which is inconvenient to process data in JSON/XML format
+* ProtoBuf cannot be used due to compatibility issues
+* Embedded devices use non-traditional programming methods, such as ladder diagram, function diagram and ST, etc., and data can only be exchanged in binary format
+* Collect field bus data (CAN/MVB/RS-485) through the gateway and forward it in binary format

 ## *Maven*